Texas A&M University: University era

+21st century

-With strong support from Rice University and the University of Texas, in May 2001, the Association of American Universities inducted Texas A&M on the basis of the depth of its research and academic programs.
-As the student population increased, so did the university's diverse academic offerings.
+With strong support from Rice University and the University of Texas, the Association of American Universities inducted Texas A&M in May 2001.
 On July 12, 2013, Texas A&M Health Science Center was formally merged into the university.
-On August 12, 2013, the university purchased the Texas Wesleyan University School of Law and renamed it the Texas A&M School of Law.
+On August 12, 2013, the university acquired the Texas Wesleyan University School of Law and renamed it the Texas A&M University School of Law.

 In 2017, the retention of the statue of Lawrence Sullivan "Sul" Ross was in question after other institutions removed statues of former Confederate officers.
-The Texas A&M Chancellor and President announced the statue would remain on campus because it is not based upon his service in the Confederate Army.
-Amid the Black Lives Matter movement and vandalism of the statue, attempts in 2020 by a group of students and activists to secure its removal were rebuffed by the university's administration, other students and alumni, and counter-protestors.
-The university also confirmed that the removal of the statue would require Texas Congressional approval.
+The Texas A&M University System Chancellor, John Sharp, and President, Michael Young, announced the statue would remain on campus because it is not based upon his service in the Confederate Army.
+Amid the nationwide Black Lives Matter riots, attempts in 2020 by a group of students and activists to secure its removal were rebuffed by the university's administration, other students and alumni, and counter-protestors.
+The university also confirmed that the removal of the statue would require approval from the Texas Legislature.

+In 2022, university president M. Katherine Banks implemented university-wide administrative restructuring that involved several changes to academic unit names and branding.
+The College of Science, the College of Geosciences, and the College of Liberal Arts, were merged to form the Texas A&M University College of Arts & Sciences.
+Several academic units underwent a change in name changes including the Texas A&M University Irma Lerma Rangel School of Pharmacy.
+The following year, Banks abruptly resigned in July after her role in the failed attempt to hire Kathleen McElroy via unauthorized means and subsequent coverup.
+McElroy's potential hiring was heavily criticized by conservative groups and alumni due to her work about race and gender in newsrooms.
+After Banks resigned, Mark A. Welsh III, the dean of the Bush School of Government and Public Service, was appointed interim president and became the university's president later that year.

+On September 19, 2025, then-president of the university, Mark A. Welsh III, resigned under backlash from the state and federal governments surrounding the teaching of a children's book (Jude Saves the World) involving LGBQT themes and the subsequent firing of Dr. Melissa McCoul, the instructor of the summer course in children's literature within the English Department at the College of Arts and Sciences.